nsrau/azure-docs.it-it/articles/storsimple/storsimple-monitor-device.md

 <properties
-   pageTitle="Monitorare il dispositivo StorSimple | Microsoft Azure" description="Viene descritto come utilizzare il servizio StorSimple Manager per monitorare prestazioni I/O, utilizzo della capacità, velocità effettiva della rete e prestazioni del dispositivo." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Monitor your StorSimple device | Microsoft Azure" description="Describes how to use the StorSimple Manager service to monitor I/O performance, capacity utilization, network throughput, and device performance." services="storsimple" documentationCenter="NA" authors="alkohli"